 Current ratio is regarded as a measure of the Group's liquidity or its ability to meet maturing obligations.
-For the year ended December 31, 2020, the current ratio is 0.47:1 compared to 0.68:1 of the prior year.
-The outstanding liabilities in 2020 mostly consist of balances of payables to contractors and suppliers for the services and/or goods provided for the Group's day-to-day operations; accruals pertaining to payroll, employee benefits, utilities, travel and transportation, security service fees, professional fees and others wherein billings/settlements thereof are expected to be provided/resolved in the next financial year; and the current portion of loans arrangement with local banks.
-The Group has \$0.47 current assets to support every \$1.00 of their current liabilities, which means that the Group's current assets are insufficient to meet its current liabilities.
+For the year ended December 31, 2021, the current ratio is 0.46:1 compared to 0.47:1 of the prior year.
+The outstanding liabilities in 2021 mostly consist of balances of payables to contractors and suppliers for the services and/or goods provided for the Group's day-to-day operations; accruals pertaining to payroll, employee benefits, utilities, travel and transportation, security service fees, professional fees and others wherein billings/settlements thereof are expected to be provided/resolved in the next financial year; and the current portion of loans arrangement with local banks.

 The debt to equity ratio measures the riskiness of the Group's capital structure in terms of relationship between funds supplied to creditors (debt) and investors (equity).
-For the year ended December 31, 2020, the debt to equity ratio has increased by 0.37 from 1.16 in 2019 to 1.53 in 2020.
+For the year ended December 31, 2021, the debt to equity ratio has increased from 1.53 in 2020 to 2.77 in 2021.
 This indicates a higher risk on the Group's perspective, as debt holders may have higher claims than investors on the Group's assets in case of liquidation.

 The asset-liability ratio, exhibits the relationship of the total assets of the Group with its total liabilities.
-For the year ended December 31, 2020, the asset-liability ratio is 0.97:1 from 1.07:1 as of that of December 31, 2019.
-The ratio indicates that the Group has ₱.97 of assets to satisfy every ₱1.00 of liability to creditors/suppliers through asset facilitation.
+For the year ended December 31, 2021, the asset-liability ratio is 0.82:1 from 0.97:1 as of that of December 31, 2020.
+The ratio indicates that the Group has ₽.82 of assets to satisfy every ₽1.00 of liability to creditors/suppliers through asset facilitation.
 Moreover, the effect of high assets to liabilities ratio indicates that the Group can still take additional financing through credit arrangements with banks and financial institutions.

 Return on assets allowed the Group to see how much income (loss) generates per peso asset.
-For the year ended December 31, 2020 and 2019, the return on asset is negative 10% and 11%, respectively.
-This means that the Group is neither effective nor efficient in utilizing its economic resources.
+For the year ended December 31, 2021 and 2020, the return on asset is negative 18% and 10%, respectively.

-For the year ended December 31, 2020, the Group's loss per share amounts to ₱0.186 which increased from ₱0.202 that of prior year.
+For the year ended December 31, 2021, the Group's loss per share amounts to ₱0.289 which increased from ₱0.186 that of prior year.